28 Deg C To F

 Beyond the Formula: Understanding the Relationship

 While the formula is straightforward, understanding the why behind it enhances your comprehension.
-The 9/5 factor represents the ratio between the size of a degree Fahrenheit and a degree Celsius.
+That's why the 9/5 factor represents the ratio between the size of a degree Fahrenheit and a degree Celsius.
 Fahrenheit degrees are smaller than Celsius degrees; therefore, it takes more Fahrenheit degrees to cover the same temperature range as a single Celsius degree.
 Adding 32 adjusts for the difference in the zero points of the two scales.

 Frequently Asked Questions (FAQ)